Eye emergencies

 What are eye emergencies?

 Emergencies to do with the eyes or vision typically cause problems to develop quite quickly, over a matter of minutes or hours.
 These problems should be dealt with urgently, ideally receiving professional advice within hours.
 First, we will describe the conditions that should cause concern.
-We will then go on to outline the action that needs to be taken.
+We will then outline the action that needs to be taken.
 Most eye emergencies involve either (a) a painful red eye or (b) a sudden change in vision.

 Painful red eye